ITU-BDSA2024-GROUP2/Chirp/docs/report.md

 **Onion Architecture**

-The chirp project is heavily inspired by the onion architecture, which is seen the general composition of the code.
-The code is split into three different layers, that are designed to operate independently from each other.
+The Chirp! project is heavily inspired by the onion architecture, which is seen in the general composition of the code.
+The code is split into three different layers.
 These layers are as follows:
-A chirp core layer, that is the domain of the project.
+A chirp **core** layer, that is the domain of the project.
 This layer is responsible for defining what the project is.
-The code for a cheep, like or a user is defined here.
+The code for a *cheep*, *like* or a *user* is defined here.
-Furthermore the project has an infrastructure layer, that defines how data is handled and received by the application.
-True to the onion architecture, this layer is build upon the core layer, which means that infrastructure uses core and builds upon it.
-E.g there is a repository that handles cheeps from core.
+Furthermore the project has an **infrastructure** layer, that defines how data is handled and received by the application.
+True to the onion architecture, this layer is built upon the **core** layer, which means that **infrastructure** uses **core** and builds upon it.
+E.g there is a repository that handles *cheeps* from **core**.
-Lastly there exists a chirp web layer, that covers the razor pages and generally the frontend development of the project.
-Again true to onion architecture this layer uses core and infrastructure.
+Lastly there exists a chirp **web** layer, that covers the razor pages and generally the frontend development of the project.
+Again true to onion architecture this layer uses **core** and **infrastructure**.

 ![onion image](images/onion.png)